A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Zero-inflated Tensor with Structured Representation

 \subsection{Model}

+The proposed framework is developed in three stages.
+We first model excess zeros using a zero-inflated Poisson distribution.
+We then introduce a coupled low-rank tensor decomposition for the intensity and masking probability tensors.
+Finally, we show how additional structural assumptions, such as latent clustering and smoothness, can be incorporated through the latent representations.
+Although the proposed framework applies to general zero-inflated count tensors, we develop the methodology in the context of single-cell Hi-C data, which motivates the structural assumptions introduced later.

-Let $\bm{\mathcal{C}} = (C_{i, j, k}) \in \mathbb{R}^{N\times N \times K}$ be a Hi-C contact tensor on $N$ genomic loci among $K$ cells.
-Precisely, $C_{i, j, k}$ records the contact counts between genomic loci $i$ and $j$ in cell $k$, for any $i, j \in [N]$, and $ k \in [K]$.
-In practice, due to insufficient sequencing depth and measurement errors, many contact counts will be inevitably and randomly masked by zeros, leading to a great among of false zero contact counts and hence a sparse pattern of the observational Hi-C tensor \citep{Xie2022hicimpute}.
-Moreover, heterogeneity is a ubiquitous phenomenon for Hi-C data.
-For example, the chromatin conformations could be substantially different from cells in one tissue.
-These two unique phenomena render the challenges of intensity estimation and downstream analysis for the Hi-C data.
-To circumvent these difficulties, we propose a data-driven zero-inflated tensor model with smoothing (\texttt{ZITS}) for the Hi-C tensor in several steps.
+Let $\bm{\mathcal{C}}=(C_{i,j,k})\in\mathbb{R}^{N\times N\times K}$ denote a Hi-C contact tensor on $N$ genomic loci across $K$ cells.
+Specifically, $C_{i,j,k}$ records the observed contact count between genomic loci $i$ and $j$ in cell $k$, for $i,j\in[N]$ and $k\in[K]$.
+In practice, limited sequencing depth and measurement errors cause many true chromatin interactions to be masked by zeros, resulting in a large number of false zeros and an extremely sparse observed Hi-C tensor \citep{Xie2022hicimpute}.

-First of all, we employ the zero-inflated Poisson (ZIP) distribution to accommodate the potential false zero observations.
-Specifically, we assume that for any $i< j \in [N]$, and $k\in [K]$ the contact counts $C_{i, j, k}$ are random variables independently following
+We begin by modeling the excess zeros using a zero-inflated Poisson (ZIP) distribution.
+Specifically, for each $i<j\in[N]$ and $k\in[K]$, we assume that the contact count $C_{i,j,k}$ follows